TyOyekunle/travel-app/README.md

+This project was implemented by Feyisara Agiri and Victoria Oluwatoyin Oyekunle

 # Jadoo Travels Repository
 Welcome to the Jadoo Travels repository!
 This repository is meant for collaborating on one of Women Techsters Project.
 This is part of a larger assessment